Fly-E Group, Inc. (FLYE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-3, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fly-E Group, Inc. ("Fly-E" or the "Company") (NASDAQ: FLYE).
+LOS ANGELES, Nov.
+6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fly-E Group, Inc. ("Fly-E" or the "Company") (NASDAQ: FLYE) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FLY-E GROUP, INC. (FLYE), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE NOVEMBER 7, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?